 \subsection{Metrics}

-In order to evaluate the simulation results, we measure the absolute localization error of the robot with odometry only and hash matching.
-Furthermore, we analyze the distribution of the computational load among the different tasks that the robots are carrying out: feature extraction, hash calculation and hash matching.
-In the simulations, we also measure the effect of the odometry-based localization noise and the choice of spatial granularity for landmark positions.
+To evaluate the simulation results, we measured the absolute localization error of the robot with odometry only and hash matching.
+Furthermore, we analyzed the distribution of the computational load among the different tasks that the robots are carrying out: feature extraction, hash calculation and hash matching.
+In the simulations, we also measured the effect of the odometry-based localization noise and the choice of spatial granularity for landmark positions.